yafael/OCR/README.md

 ## Directory Descriptions
 LicensePlate-2.X
     The original code from the GitHub dude modded to fit the OpenCV 2.X library.

 LicensePlate-2.X-Mod
     LicensePlate-2.X code modded to print text in all regions, not just the license plate.

 LicensePlate-3.X
     The original code from the GitHub dude.

 NaturalImage
     Ignore this.
 I need to discard it.

 RefactoredProgram
-    What I am working on!
+- What I am working on!
 Kind of works...Run OCR.
+- Trainer class will train data but also return a KNN that has been trained on the data
+- Tester class is just for testing
+- Run OCR.py for the main program

 ## How to Run